Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 If you wish to be notified when activities occur for your claims, we offer real-time notifications via a [webhook](https://sendgrid.com/blog/whats-webhook/).
 After registering your URL, it will start receiving POST requests whenever activities get generated in our system.

 <aside class="notice">
 We will only ever send one activity per webhook request.
-Webhook payloads for any given activities will match the activities' data structures as defined in the [Activity Types](https://vendor-docs.lossexpress.com/#activity-types) section.
+Webhook payloads for any given activities will match the activities' data structures as defined in the <a href=https://vendor-docs.lossexpress.com/#activity-types>Activity Types</a> section.
 </aside>

 ### Validating Webhook Payloads